 Customs and Symbols of Rosh Hashanah

 Apples and honey: One of the most popular Rosh Hashanah customs involves eating apple slices dipped in honey, sometimes after saying a special prayer.
-Ancient Jews believed apples had healing properties, and the honey signifies the hope that the new year will be sweet.
+Ancient Jews believed apples had healing properties, and honey signifies the hope that the new year will be sweet.
 Rosh Hashanah meals usually include an assortment of sweet treats for the same reason.

 Tashlich: On Rosh Hashanah, some Jews practice a custom known as tashlich (“casting off”), in which they throw pieces of bread into a flowing body of water while reciting prayers.
 As the bread, which symbolizes the sins of the past year, is swept away, those who embrace this tradition are spiritually cleansed and renewed.